Authentication

 This specification utilizes the following list of JWT claims:

-• Required: iat (issued-at) claim.
-The EL SHOULD only accept iat timestamps which are within +-5 seconds from the current time.
+timestamps which are within +-5 seconds from the current time. - Optional:

-• Optional: id claim.
-The CL MAY use this to communicate a unique identifier for the individual CL node.
+claim.
+The CL MAY use this to communicate a unique identifier for the individual CL node. - Optional:

 Other claims MAY be included in the JWT payload.
 If the EL sees claims it does not recognize, these MUST be ignored.